lajoiepy/vpr-and-uncertainty-calibrator/README.md

 This repo aims to calibrate Visual Place Recognition network to a target environment and provide uncertainty estimation.
-For more details look [our paper](http://arxiv.org/abs/2203.04446)
+For more details look at [our paper](http://arxiv.org/abs/2203.04446)

 If you use the code in this repository please cite:
 ```